jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 Follow the steps above to add the jellyfin user to the `video` or `render` group, depending on your circumstances.

-1. Add your GPU to the container:
+1. Add your GPU to the container.

 `$ lxc config device add <container name> gpu gpu gid=<gid of your video or render group>`